nilostolte/Sudoku/README.md

 When no suitable candidate is found (that is, when `( code & inserted ) == 0 )` fails for every candidate tried), then the `for` loop ends, and `digit == 10`.
-In this case, we need to backtrack, that is, remove the current candidate, and advance the previous inserted digit to the next candidate.
-This is taken care by the instructions found under the `if ( digit == 10 )` statement, where the previous candidate is popped from the stack, removed from `matrix` and the auxiliary data structures (function `remove`), and advanced to the next candidate (`digit` is incremented and `code` is shifted left).
+In this case, we need to backtrack, that is, remove the current candidate, and advance the previous inserted digit to be the next candidate.
+This is taken care by the instructions found under the `if ( digit == 10 )` statement, where the previous candidate is popped from the stack, removed from `matrix` and the auxiliary data structures (function `remove`), and advanced to be the next candidate (`digit` is incremented and `code` is shifted left).
 Notice that this command sequence terminates with a `continue` statement in order to skip the line by line logic.
 Since the line and column (`i` and `j`) of the element to be dealt next are already known (they were popped from the stack), modifying `i` or `j` is not required.
 Also of note, if all the possible candidates were tried, `digit` will become 10, the `for` loop is summarily skipped, and the flow goes back into this code sequence to backtrack once